 No. If you are having continuous problems and your car is under a manufacturer's warranty, we can still help under the Federal Magnuson Moss Warranty Act.
 Please let us know about your repairs and we will have someone from our firm contact you and explain your rights.
 The representation is still completely cost-free.

-Yes, cars that are purchased and leased are both covered.
-Leased cars were added in July, 1997.
+Yes, cars that are purchased and leased are both covered under the MA Lemon Law.
+Leased cars were added to the Law in July, 1997.

 Yes.
-Motorcycles are covered under the Massachusetts statute.
+Motorcycles are covered under the Massachusetts Lemon Law Statute.